dybran/Project-20/Containerizing-a-PHP-Application-using-Jenkins-CD-Pipeline-and-Elastic-Container-Registry(ECR).md

 `$ pulumi up`

-Select the option labeled __"Yes"__ to indicate your agreement with the allocation of resources for provisioning.
+Select the option __"Yes"__ to indicate your agreement with the allocation of resources for provisioning.

 ![](./images/sqa.PNG)
 ![](./images/pp2.PNG)